 Steven Miles: We want to keep hydropower a reliable, competitive, and dependable resource.
 I feel lucky to be in the renewable energy business, particularly hydropower.
 Our fleet produces 23 gigawatts of clean, renewable energy— hydropower will play a critical role in decarbonizing our national grid.

 Steven Miles is the director of the U.S. Army Corps of Engineers’ Hydroelectric Design Center.
-He can be contacted at firstname.lastname@example.org (503) 808‑4200.
+He can be contacted at firstname.lastname@example.org or (503) 808‑4200.